 Why am I giving you both?

 Data set one is going to be most useful to those who aren’t really trying to conceive and have no idea when they ovulate.
-The quick and dirty of it is that the odds of getting pregnant begin close to 0, and then rise around cycle day 7 (with day 1 being the first day of bleeding).
-They reach a peak at day 15 followed by a slow decline to close to 0 after day 25.
+The quick and dirty of it is that the odds of getting pregnant begin close to zero and then rise around cycle day 7 (with day 1 being the first day of bleeding).
+They reach a peak on day 15, followed by a slow decline to close to 0 after day 25.
 This is because most people ovulate around mid-cycle and the average cycle length is between 28-30 days (hence days 13-16 have the highest chance of pregnancy).

-Take away: Considering the high probability of slight miscalculation when predicting ovulation (even with BBT and cycle tracking) most sources average it out to a 20 to 25 percent chance of pregnancy when sex is mid-cycle.
+Take away: Considering the high probability of slight miscalculation when predicting ovulation (even with BBT and cycle tracking), most sources average it out to a 20 to 25 percent chance of pregnancy when sex is mid-cycle.